epfl-lara/smart/README.md

 [  Info  ] ╚════════════════════════════════════════════════════════════════════════════════════════════╝
 ```

-Despite the overflows, the invariant property will stay true.
-Stainless has
+Despite the overflows, the invariant of the contract holds.
+Stainless features a
-a `--strict-arithmetic` mode that ensures that no overflow happens.
+`--strict-arithmetic` mode that checks that no overflow happens.
 Run on this
-example with `--strict-arithmetic`, Stainless produces the following output.
+example with `--strict-arithmetic`, Stainless is indeed able to report the
+overflows, with the following output.

 ```
 $ stainless Candy.scala --strict-arithmetic
+[...]
 [  Info  ]   ┌───────────────────┐
 [  Info  ] ╔═╡ stainless summary ╞══════════════════════════════════════════════════════════════════════╗
 [  Info  ] ║ └───────────────────┘                                                                      ║